 I like to use acronyms because it makes the things which need to be done easier to remember.
 That’s why the DREAM Framework was created, and has now transitioned to the ARMED Framework.
-Same elements, but definitely more powerful, since your school needs to be ready for the challenges it’s facing…or will face…like the events happening this year!
+Same elements, but definitely more powerful, since your school needs to be ready for the challenges it’s facing…or will face…like the events that have transpired during this pandemic!
 These elements – Asset Management, Retention, Marketing, Enrollment, and Development – create a system with an emergent principle of Advancement.
 It’s only one of five systems in play at your school, but it’s always the one that seems to be non-related to the rest of the work of the school, when, in reality, it’s the one that holds the other systems together.
 It’s the central element of those five systems with acronyms which start with the letters, S, T, F and F, creating “STAFF.”
 And that realization was one of those “aha” moments!
 But back to today’s topic.

 There were then others that said there needed to be more distinctions among the elements, since the aspect of planning its importance to the overall effectiveness of development was missing.
 So, an acronym that spelled it all out – GAMEPLAN – was developed.
 Just as in sales, you have to have one – especially in Development.
 It consisted of Grants, Appeals, Major Gifts, Events, Planned Giving, List Management, Associations and Networking.
 Note that the first five elements deal with generating revenue, while the last three are associated with the development individual regarding office work and connections to facilitate professional growth.